-DuckDuckGo is a search engine, but on mobile, it’s also a web browser.
+DuckDuckGo is a search engine, but it’s also a web browser on mobile.
 Firefox, on the contrary, has always been a web browser.
-On a desktop, the friendship of DuckDuckGo and Firefox is amazing, but on a mobile, you can go one way.
+On desktops, the friendship between DuckDuckGo and Firefox is amazing, but you can go one way on mobile.

 DuckDuckGo has a simple interface.
-The site bar is on the top with tabs and settings to the right.
-You can change the theme from light to dark, not affecting the website colours.
+The sidebar is on the top, with tabs and settings to the right.
+You can change the theme from light to dark, not affecting the website’s colors.

 Firefox contrarily brings a toolbar position option, where one can place it on the top or the bottom.
 As the opponent, it offers both light and dark themes.

-Favourite sites: Along with bookmarks, you can favourite websites.
-The favourite sites are listed in a separate section.
+Favorite sites: Along with bookmarks, you can favorite websites.
+The favorite sites are listed in a separate section.

 Change app icon: The browser comes with seven app icons, and you can select one from those.